groundy

 Cursor runs a tiered subscription model with a two-week free trial as the primary acquisition mechanism:

-The product-led growth flywheel is straightforward: individual developers discover Cursor, convert to Pro at $20/month, then advocate for company-wide adoption—driving higher-value Business plan conversions.
+The product-led growth flywheel is straightforward: individual developers discover Cursor, convert to Pro at $20/month, then advocate for company-wide adoption—driving higher-value Teams plan conversions.
 This bottom-up distribution pattern mirrors how Slack and Figma scaled, but with a shorter evaluation cycle because the productivity signal is immediate.

 Cursor vs. the Competition